saquibansari0101/Quotify/README.md

 ## What I have learned

-- How to create Stateful Widgets
+- How to create Stateless Widgets
 - What is the difference between hot reload and hot refresh and running an app from cold
+- How to use Containers to lay out your UI
-- How to use Containers, Columns, Rows, Cards, Padding etc
+- How to use Columns and Rows to position your UI elements
 - How to add custom fonts
+- How to add Material icons
+- How to add custon icons
 - How to style Text widgets
+- How to open url in browser by on tap on text
 - How to read and use Flutter Documentation